tardis-sn/tep/TEP005_formal_integral.rst

 relevant for the synthetic spectrum, the main product of Tardis calculations: to perform a detailed spectral analysis, the line features must be distinguishable from the noise.
-Thus, devising and implementing algorithms to improve the signal-to-noise ratio are crucial a curcial part of the Tardis development process.
+Thus, devising and implementing algorithms to improve the signal-to-noise ratio is a crucial part of the Tardis development process.

 Currently, the so-called virtual packet scheme (see `Long & Knigge 2002`_, `Sim et